Neurodyne/chisel-hello/README.md

 `Chisel` requires a basic understanding and experience with both `Scala` and hardware design and is NOT suitable as the first introduction project for students and inexperienced users

 3. Digital design experience is required <br>
-You should be comfortable with basic to intermediate concepts of Hardware Design and have a hands-on-experience with `Verilog`, working with waveforms and debugging digital designs
+You should be comfortable with basic to intermediate concepts of Hardware Design and have a hands-on experience with `Verilog`, working with waveforms and debugging digital designs

 ## Installation